storybookjs/react-native/addons/knobs/README.md

 ### object

-Allows you to get a JSON object from the user.
+Allows you to get a JSON object or array from the user.

 ```js
 import { object } from '@storybook/addon-knobs';